mihxil/i18n-regions/README.md

 implementation
 ---
-The central interface of this module is `org.meeuw.i18n.Region`, which represents some geographical region.
+The central interface of this module is [`org.meeuw.i18n.Region`](src/main/java/org/meeuw/i18n/Region.java), which represents some geographical region.

-Instances are created by services implementing `org.meeuw.i18n.RegionProvider` (registered via META-INF/services).
+Instances are created by services implementing [`org.meeuw.i18n.RegionProvider`](src/main/java/org/meeuw/i18n/RegionProvider.java) (registered via META-INF/services).

-By default we provide services backed by `com.neovisionaries.i18n.CountryCode` (for current countries), by `org.meeuw.i18n.FormerlyAssignedCountryCode` (for former countries) and by `be.olsson.i18n.subdivision.CountryCodeSubdivision` (for subdivisions of countries), by `org.meeuw.i18n.UserAssignedCountry` (for some common user assigned country codes)
+By default we provide services backed by `com.neovisionaries.i18n.CountryCode` (for current countries), by `org.meeuw.i18n.FormerlyAssignedCountryCode` (for former countries) and by `be.olsson.i18n.subdivision.CountryCodeSubdivision` (for subdivisions of countries).
+We also provide [`org.meeuw.i18n.UserAssignedCountry`](src/main/java/org/meeuw/i18n/UserAssignedCountry.java) (for some common user assigned country codes)

 Some utilities to deal with all this are provided in `org.meeuw.i18n.Regions`.